 Make-believing essentially allows us to manifest ourselves into something that we’re not.
 In my case, I used it as a tool to get me through tough challenges in school and in life.
 I’d often like to think of myself as the “Nikola Tesla” of Electrical Engineers or the “Albert Einstein” of Mathematicians just to ignite the creativity in me.
 Some may say that this is just a way to build self-confidence, but I think this is more to increase self-intuition where I could stand behind a solution without complete proof of data.
 This trait differs with engineers’ tendencies to solve a problem until relevant data is acquired, therefore sometimes limiting their ability to move forward.

+Hey, so I really like the way this essay is structured.
+I think the idea flows well and is easy to follow through as a reader.
+To be honest, I just hoped the ending was a bit more conclusive, but I understand the difficulty to do so.
+Most of your content, transition, and grammar are quite well, so read through the essay and try to make your sentences more concise.
+If it’s a filler or stylistic word unnecessary to maintain the correct grammar or syntax, just cut it off.
+(E.g. “To be fair, I personally considered a variety of options before silently deeming this sentence unnecessary”)

+The make-believe part is the only part I have a lack of clarity in, so kindly rephrase some of the words noted.